mongodb/support-tools/timeseries-mixed-schema/README.md

 * testing this process and all scripts on a copy of the environment it is to be run.
 * for sharded clusters, disabling the balancer.

-# Summary

-This script can be used to *optionally* remediate performance after fixing the internal `timeseriesBucketsMayHaveMixedSchemaData` flag that was incorrectly set as a result of [SERVER-91194](https://jira.mongodb.org/browse/SERVER-91194). **Before running the remediation script on a Time Series collection, make sure that you have run `validate` and `collMod` as specified by the pre-requisites section.**

-At a high level, the script remediates performance by rewriting buckets from the mixed-schema format to the older schema.

-The rewrite is done by unpacking the measurements of the problematic mixed-schema buckets and inserting those measurements back into the collection.

-The full steps are as follows.
-For each bucket in the time series collection:
-- Detect if the bucket has mixed-schema data.
-- Re-insert the measurements of the mixed-schema bucket transactionally.
-  - Unpack the measurements.
-  - Insert the measurements back into the collection.
-These will go into new buckets.
-  - Delete the mixed-schema bucket from the collection.

-**Warning**: This script directly modifies `<database>.system.buckets` collection —the underlying buckets of the Time Series collection—in order to remediate performance issues.
-Under normal circumstances, users should not modify this collection.

-Please contact [MongoDB Support](https://support.mongodb.com/welcome) with any questions or concerns regarding running this script.

-# Pre-requisites
+# Prerequisites
-1. Users should first follow the diagnosis and remediation sections as specified in as specified in [SERVER-91194](https://jira.mongodb.org/browse/SERVER-91194)'s User Summary Box.
-These steps are also described below.
+- This script should be run with a user that has [dbAdmin](https://www.mongodb.com/docs/v6.0/reference/built-in-roles/#mongodb-authrole-dbAdmin) permissions on the database(s) for the affected time-series collection(s).
+-  If running on Atlas - we recommend using the [Atlas Admin](https://www.mongodb.com/docs/atlas/security-add-mongodb-users/#built-in-roles) role.

+# Determine if You're Impacted

-Users in v6.0+ versions can first determine if they have been impacted by running [`validate()`](https://www.mongodb.com/docs/v7.0/reference/command/validate/) on their Time Series collections and checking the `validate.warnings` field to determine if there are mixed-schema buckets detected.
+Users in v6.0+ versions can determine if they have been impacted by running [`validate`](https://www.mongodb.com/docs/v7.0/reference/command/validate/) on their Time Series collections and checking the `validate.warnings` field to determine if there are mixed-schema buckets detected.

 The validation command [can be very impactful](https://www.mongodb.com/docs/v7.0/reference/method/db.collection.validate/#performance).
 To minimize the performance impact of running validate, issue validate to a secondary and follow [these steps](https://www.mongodb.com/docs/v7.0/reference/method/db.collection.validate/#performance:~:text=Validation%20has%20exclusive,the%20hidden%20node).

-Example validate run on a standalone/replica set:
+Example `validate` run on a standalone/replica set:
 ```
 // Call validate on a mongod process for replica sets.
 coll.validate();